shrutikhare-git/NGS_analysis/README.md

-# Created by Shruti Khare, Prof. Raghavan Varadarajan Lab, Indian Institute od Science on March 10th, 2017.
+ Created by Shruti Khare, Prof. Raghavan Varadarajan Lab, Indian Institute of Science on March 10th, 2017.
-# For queries contact shrutikhare@mbu.iisc.ernet.in OR varadar@mbu.iisc.ernet.in
+ For queries contact shrutikhare@mbu.iisc.ernet.in OR varadar@mbu.iisc.ernet.in